Jingle Bell Jazz

 Jingle Bell Jazz (re-issued as Christmas Jazz) is a collection of jazz versions of Christmas songs recorded between 1959 and 1962 by some of the most popular artists on the Columbia label.
 It was released on October 17, 1962.

 Recording and releases

 Most tracks were recorded by Teo Macero in New York City across 1962.
 The only completely original tune is "Blue Xmas (To Whom It May Concern)", written by Miles Davis and Bob Dorough.
 Davis called up Dorough in 1962 and asked him to write the song and sing on it, even though the two had never recorded together.

 The album was reissued twice on LP, in 1973 and 1980, with a track alteration and different cover art.
 Columbia has issued a CD called Jingle Bell Jazz with several tracks from the original LP and several newer tracks, with different cover art from both LP versions.

-In 1985, Columbia repuporsed the name of this compilation and took some tracks from its original release as well as some tracks from the 1981 compilation God Rest Ye Merry, Jazzmen.
+In 1985, Columbia repurposed the name of this compilation and took some tracks from its original release as well as some tracks from the 1981 compilation God Rest Ye Merry, Jazzmen.